Discover a deeper level: Cognitive stimulation

 We adapt very quickly to the stimuli that is presented to us.
 As we are presented with more and more forms of communication, we start switching off to messages that fail to stimulate us.

 You will have experienced this yourself many times, scrolling past blogs, posts, adverts and so on.
 As this is happening, without even realising it, we are effectively training ourselves to become immune to the types of communication that we don’t need.
-This doesn’t mean that are brain completely ignores the stimuli that it’s presented with, sometimes this is stored for later reference.
+This doesn’t mean that our brain completely ignores the stimuli that it’s presented with, sometimes this is stored for later reference.

 Due to this, there is a very real need for people in the creative industry to understand how the brain is working, so that we can address the challenges it faces and become effective communicators.